Construction Rating: | starstarstarstarstar |

 T' kit comes with everythin' you need except chutes and electronics.
 Begad!
 It uses

-1/4" Baltic birch for t' bulkheads, centerin' rings, me hearties, and electronics
+1/4" Baltic birch for t' bulkheads, me hearties, centerin' rings, and electronics

 board.
+Arrr!
 It uses 3/16" Baltic birch for t' fins.
 T' airframe is 5.5"

 for t' recovery harnesses is included as well as t' u-bolts and quick links.

-fiber, and a fin alignment guide.
+fiber, shiver me timbers, arrr, and a fin alignment guide.

 Finishing: